Name-shitty-github-profile/My-personnal-bot/README.md

 Add the message id in data/ticket.json as this {"message id|channel id": "Category id|guild id"}
 <br>
 You can add as much as you want
+## role
+get the server id and put it in data/role.json as this {"server id": "member role id"}